What Do Crickets Eat: Diet Guide

 Final Thoughts

-Crickets eat almost anything, which is exactly why they can be both a garden pest and an indoor nuisance.
-Outdoors they graze on plants, seeds, and crops; indoors they turn to stored food, paper, and fabric.
-If they’ve moved inside and started chewing your belongings, a few well-placed glue traps and a sealed entry point or two usually solve it.
-For a heavier problem — or large cave crickets in the basement — our cricket killer comparison walks through the right product for each situation.
+If crickets have moved inside and started chewing belongings, a few well-placed glue traps, moisture control, and sealed entry points usually solve the problem.
+For a heavier issue or large cave crickets in the basement, our cricket killer comparison walks through the right product for each situation.

 Comments 4